AP-Skill-Development-Corporation/MyDocumentations/HelloToast.md

 * Select Run > Run app or click the Run icon Run Icon in the toolbar to build and execute the app on the emulator or your device.

+# Task 2: Add views to "Hello Toast" in the Layout Editor

+In this task, you will create and configure a user interface for the "Hello Toast" app by arranging view UI components on the screen.

+Why: Every app should start with the user experience, even if the initial implementation is very basic.

+Views used for Hello Toast are:

+* TextView - A view that displays text.
+* Button - A button with a label that is usually associated with a click handler.
+* LinearLayout - A view that acts as a container to arrange other view.
+This type of view extends the ViewGroup class and is also called a view group.
+LinearLayout is a basic * view group that arranges its collection of views in a horizontal or vertical row.

+Here is a rough sketch of the UI you will build in this exercise.
+Simple UI sketches can be very useful for deciding which views to use and how to arrange them, especially when your layouts become more sophisticated.

+# 2.1 Explore the Layout Editor

+Use the Layout Editor to create the layout of the user interface elements, and to preview your app using different devices and app themes, resolutions, and orientations.

+Refer to the screenshot below to match

+1.In the app > res > layout folder, open the activiy_main.xml file (1).

+The Android Studio Screen should look similar to the screenshot below.
+If you see the XML code for the UI layout, click the Design tab below the Component Tree (8).

+2.Using the annotated screenshot below as a guideline, explore the Layout Editor.

+3.Find the different ways in which the "Hello World" string's UI element, a TextView, is represented.

+* In the Palette of UI elements (2) developers can create a text view by dragging it into the design pane.

+* Visually, in the Design pane (6).

+* In the Component Tree (7), as a component in a hierarchy of UI elements called the View Hierarchy.
+That is, views are organized into a tree hierarchy of parents and children, where children inherit properties of their parents.

+* In the Properties pane (4), as a list of its properties, where "Hello Toast" is the value of the text property of the TextView (5).

+4.Use the selectors above the virtual device (3) to do the following:

+* Change the theme for your app.
+* Change the rotation to landscape.
+* Use a different version of the SDK.
+* Preview layout variants such as a right-to-left layout direction.
+* Use the tooltips on the icons to help you discover their function.

+5.Switch between the Design and Text tabs (8).
+Some UI changes can only be made in code, and some are quicker to accomplish in the virtual device.

+6.When you're done, undo the changes (for UI changes, use Edit > Undo or the keyboard shortcut for the operating system).